kristopolous/timeline-heatmap/README.md

 This tool turns your Google Location History into an interactive heatmap you can explore in the browser.

-It's really great as a memory tool.
-That one time you went to the mountains or your trip out to the desert.
+It's really great as a memory tool to rediscover that one time you went to the mountains or your trip out to the desert.
 You can see bright dots where your jobs were or a good friend used to live.
 It's a personal digital diary of your life.

 And you can get yours up and running in about 30 minutes.